We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 BetterHelp financial aid

-Keep in mind that there are vast differences in benefits provided by insurers.
+Keep in mind there are vast differences in benefits insurers provide.
 You’ll need to review your plan carefully to understand both what is covered and what you’ll have to pay out of pocket.

 How to check your insurance plan for mental health coverage

 To find out what your plan covers, you can:

 - call your insurance provider

 - check with your company’s human resources department